Sunday, May 31, 2020

 Living Our Best Normal

-Today, we feel the oneness of humanity.
-That we are united through a shared experience.
-We are all vulnerable to the global threat to human health; either we survive or continue to suffer -- we're all in this together.
+Today, we feel the oneness of humanity, that we are united through a shared experience.
+We are all vulnerable to the global threat to human health; either we survive or continue to suffer—we're all in this together.

 We are slowly adapting to a 'new normal,' which is an initiation of how much we have learned about survival skills and the test of our life's top priorities.